tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 blue noise dithering

-From a new raspibian lite system. install rpi-gpu-hub75-matrix and linux realtime kernel for silky smooth hub75 panels
+From a new raspibian lite system. install rpi-gpu-hub75-matrix and Linux realtime kernel for silky smooth hub75 panels